PiggyAwesome/useless/README.md

-Yo mamma so fat she put on her lipstick with a paint-roller.
+Yo mamma so fat when she made a YouTube account the entire network crashed.